-During the first years of their exile, an alarming high rate of suicides plagued the surviving Nasivern, who were crushed and utterly hopeless after the horrors they went through, and the loss of their planet and loved ones; unable to cope with the new reality around them, they chose to forcefully return their borrowed souls to their Mother’s embrace.
-This alarming psychological phenomenon was known as the Nasivern Decimation Syndrome.
+During the first years of their exile, an alarming rate of suicides plagued the surviving Nasivern, who were crushed and utterly hopeless after the horrors they went through, and the loss of their planet and loved ones.
+Unable to cope with the new reality around them, many succumbed to despair and chose to forcefully return their borrowed souls to their Mother’s embrace.
+This alarming psychological phenomenon was cataloged by Humans as the “Nasivern Decimation Syndrome.”

 The once burning flame of the Nasivern is now reduced to a mere flickering ember.

 Sword of Vaifen is a work in progress.
 Things are not set in stone and can be subject to change.

 Every image, logo, and any other graphics that you see here are placeholders, none of them are final.

 2023, by Christian Kaleb Caruzo.